carpentries/sandpaper/README.md

 the outputs of the lessons are rendered.
 For this, we want the resulting website to be:

 -   CI agnostic (but currently set up with GitHub)
 -   easy to set up
 -   auditable (e.g. I can see changes between the content of two commits)
 -   versionable (e.g. I can instruct learners to go to `<WEBSITE>/1.1`.
     This is inspired from the python documentation style)

-To acheive this, there will be two branches created: `md-outputs` and `gh-pages` that will inerit like so main -\> `md-outputs` -\> `gh-pages`.
+To acheive this, there will be two branches created: `md-outputs` and `gh-pages` that will inerit like so main -&gt; `md-outputs` -&gt;
+`gh-pages`.
 Because the build time from main to `md-outputs` can be time intensive, this will default to updating only files that were changed.

 -   `md-outputs`: this branch will contain the files and artifacts generated from rmarkdown in the vignettes directory of a thin package skeleton.
 -   `gh-pages`: this branch is generated via `md-outputs` and bundles the html, css, and js for the website.
 This will contain a single `index.html` file with several subfolders with different versions of the site.
 The `index.html` file will redirect to the `current/`